facebook/flow/docs/01-declarations.md

 flow start --lib /lib/flow/
 ```

-It is also possible to specify multiple library paths, separated by comma.
+It is also possible to specify multiple library paths, separated by commas.
 Furthermore, you can specify the libs in `.flowconfig` with the `[libs]` option.
+Within the specified folders, Flow will treat any file ending in `.js` as an interface, although the search is shallow (i.e., sub-directories are not supported).

 Now Flow knows to check `/lib/flow/` for any code that is not immediately
 available in the file on which it is checking.